 - advising employees on appropriate ways to manage a conflict of interest

-- recording the receipt of disclosures of conflicts of interest as reported to them by employees, using the format at attachment 2.
-This is to be kept confidential in a secure place by the Business Systems Manager for future reference if necessary.
+- recording the receipt of disclosures of conflicts of interest as reported to them by employees, using the format at Attachment 1.
+This is to be kept confidential in a secure place by the Manager, Systems and Corporate Services for future reference if necessary.
 A copy should be provided to the employee who made the disclosure.

 Sometimes, by virtue of official position or duties, employees may have the power to make decisions or act in ways that can further their own private interests.
 Employees must not allow the pursuit of private interests to interfere with the proper and impartial discharge of official duties.
-Potential conflict of interest must be immediately disclosed to a manager or another appropriate more senior officer.
+Potential conflicts of interest must be immediately disclosed to a manager or another appropriate more senior officer.

 Private interests include not only personal interests, but also those of an employee’s immediate family, relatives, business partners, associates or friends.

 The ultimate decision concerning the appropriate course of action to take over a real, perceived or potential conflict of interest rests with the relevant manager or another appropriate more senior officer.
 If a conflict of interest arises employees are required to complete the Conflict of Interest Form shown as Attachment 1 of this Policy and discuss the action plan to manage the conflict with their manager or another appropriate more senior officer.

 Employees must comply with legal and policy requirements regarding secondary employment and must obtain approval before engaging in secondary employment.

 In general, employees must not undertake secondary employment that adversely affects the performance of official duties or gives rise to a real, potential or reasonably perceived conflict of interest.
 More detailed information is available on the DCS Intranet.